 There are certain things that you might already be aware of at a subconscious level, and you probably practice them too for keeping your carpet clean.
-But for those who don’t, please make a note of the following steps to keep in mind for necessary carpet cleaning –
+But for those who don’t, please make a note of the following steps to keep in mind for necessary carpet cleaning in Singapore–

 Take off your shoes: A majority of the dirt, pollutants, germs, and infections walk into our homes with you through the shoes you wear.
 In such a case, you have two options, i.e. either take off your shoes before entering the house or if you must wear footwear at home, keep a separate pair of socks/shoes/slippers/flip flops for using exclusively at home (these don’t go outside the house).

 Vacuum at least twice a week: Keep asthma and allergies at bay by frequently vacuuming your carpet thoroughly, especially if you have kids and pets at home.
 The dust mites hiding in your carpet have the potential to affect your health gravely.
 Do not forget to vacuum the ground, edges, and walls around and under the carpet.
 A lot of dust gathers there as well.
 Go back and forth at the same spot several times with a strong suction powered vacuum.